eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 Use the `parseScheduledCardSelectionsResponse(...)` method to extract the selection result from the event.

-Note that the scheduling of the execution of a scenario includes two options:
-* the `DetectionMode` defining the expected behavior regarding the card detection allowing to automatically restart it or not.
-* the `NotificationMode` allowing to choose if only the cards matching the selection (successfully selected) should trigger an event.
+Note that the scheduling of the execution of a scenario includes the `NotificationMode` option allowing to choose if only the cards matching the selection (successfully selected) should trigger an event.

 {{< code lang="java" >}}
 ...